Cost of living in Sweden

 Summary of cost of living in Sweden

-• Cost of living in Sweden is cheaper than in 67% of countries in Western Europe (12 out of 18)
+• Cost of living in Sweden is more expensive than in 73% of countries in Western Europe (5 out of 15)

 Change the currency: